Cybertrechgammingpower876654321/DCGSAL_Galnix_planet_pack_sfs/README.md

 Welcome to the **GALNix Galaxy**, a custom planetary system mod for **Spaceflight Simulator (SFS)** — designed by **DCGSAL** 🚀

-Set in a distant part of the universe, this galaxy is centered around the legendary homeworld **Kerbin**, now reborn in a brand-new star system with rich exploration potential and future lore drops 😮‍💨🌍✨
+Set in a distant part of the universe, this galaxy is centered around the legendary homeworld **Earth**, now reborn in a brand-new star system with rich exploration potential and future lore drops 😮‍💨🌍✨

 ---